iotaledger/wasp/documentation/docs/guide/chains_and_nodes/setting-up-a-chain.md

 The indices in `--committee=0,1,2,3` will correspond to `wasp.0`, `wasp.1`, etc. in `wasp-cli.json`.

 The `--chain=mychain` flag sets up an alias for the chain.
 From now on all chain commands will be targeted to this chain.

+The `--quorum` flag indicates the minimum amount of nodes required to form a consensus.
+The recommended formula to obtain this number `floor(N*2/3)+1` where `N` is the number of nodes in your committee.

 ## Testing If It Works